Assessing the effect of mass-model assumptions on measuring the Hubble constant from the cluster-lensed supernova Refsdal: Discussion

 \subsection{Critical curves}

 The shape and extent of critical curves are highly sensitive to the mass distribution of the lensing objects.
 Therefore, we begin, by checking critical curves, to examine potential dependence of Hubble constant values with cluster mass distributions.
 The results are displayed in Fig.~\ref{Fig3}.
 We find that there are some notable differences of critical curves, especially in the northern part.
 These differences arise largely from the consideration of varying numbers of dark matter halo components.
 The large variation of critical curves in the northern part, however, is seen in both models with large and small values of the Hubble constant.
-Our analysis reveals no significant correlations between critical curve shapes and and the Hubble constant constraints across all examined lens mass models.
+This means that the uncertainty of the northern structure of the critical curve on the Hubble constant is not very significant.
+To summarize, our analysis reveals no significant correlations between critical curve shapes and the Hubble constant constraints across all examined lens mass models.